gvwilson/tidynomicon/simple_things.md

 ## How do I choose and repeat things?

-We cherish the illusion of free will so much that we embed a pretence of it in our machines in the form of conditional statements.
+We cherish the illusion of free will so much that we embed a pretense of it in our machines in the form of conditional statements.
 We then instruct those same machines to make the same decisions over and over, often for no discernible purpose.